Learn about leave requirements in Ireland and how Justworks EOR can help you streamline hiring in Ireland.

 Different countries have different leave requirements and norms around vacation time.
 When hiring in Ireland, Justworks EOR can help you understand these differences with localized guidance so your leave policies align with federal requirements and prospective employees’ expectations.
 Save time, money, and effort by minimizing the risks of hiring in an unfamiliar talent market like Ireland.
 We’ll help you hire more quickly and manage HR tasks like running payroll, filing taxes, accessing benefits, staying on top of compliance, and more.

 In Ireland, vacation leave is determined by how many hours an employee works.
-Employees accrue a third of a week or 8% of their total working hours off with a four-week maximum for every 117 hours worked.
+Employees accrue a third of a week, or 8% of their total working hours, with a four-week maximum for every 117 hours worked.
 Put simply, employees who work five days a week for at least 1,365 hours get 20 days off.
 Any unused vacation time can be rolled over.
 Employers can also offer additional PTO beyond the statutory minimum.

 In Ireland, paid maternity leave lasts for 26 weeks.
 Employees receive maternity pay through social security.
 After 26 weeks, mothers can take an extra 16 weeks of unpaid leave.
 For paternity leave, new fathers get two weeks of paid paternity benefits through social security.
-Adopting parents are entitled to 24 weeks of adoptive leave, which can be extended for another 16 weeks of unpaid leave.
+Adopting parents are entitled to 24 weeks of adoptive leave, and can request to extend for another 16 weeks of unpaid leave.

 In Ireland, parental leave is unpaid and designed to help parents balance work and family responsibilities without losing their jobs.
-Parents can take 26 weeks of, typically unpaid, parental leave per eligible child until the child turns 12 (or 16 for children with disabilities) after one year of continuous employment.
+Parents can take 26 weeks (typically unpaid) of parental leave per eligible child until the child turns 12 (or 16 for children with disabilities) after one year of continuous employment.
 This leave can be taken all at once or in shorter blocks, with at least six weeks' notice to the employer.

 Carer's Leave in Ireland allows eligible employees to take unpaid leave to care for a family member with a severe illness or disability.
 This leave can last up to 104 weeks, helping caregivers balance work and caregiving while retaining job protection.